vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 which falls into the Chambal Kālikā-(r. sacred to pitrs ) M. 22.36 Kalika-sangama-V. 84.156, P I. 38.
 63

 (same words in both), Ag.
-109. 20 Kālikāśikhara-Devipurāna q, by T. K.
+109. 20 Kālikāśikhara-Devipurāṇa q, by T. K.

 p.
 244 Kalikasrama-Anu 25.
 24 (on Vipasa)